sysjoint-tek/NanoVNA-Saver-0.3.8-by_SYSJOINT/README.md

 ### Changes in this version

+- Fixed the crash caused by the backspace of the custom scan points edit box.

 - Nanovna-F V2 valid data points add 151,201 options
 - customize the number of data points,At present, adaptation is only made on NanoVNA-F V2, other versions need to define the configurable